Last updated November 28, 2022

 Understanding Heroku Postgres Plans

-Heroku Postgres offers a variety of plans, spread across different tiers of service: hobby, standard, premium, and enterprise.
+Heroku Postgres offers a variety of plans, spread across different tiers of service: Essential, Standard, Premium, Private and Shield.
 For more information on what each plan provides, see Choosing the Right Heroku Postgres Plan.

 Pricing information for Heroku Postgres plans is available on the Heroku Postgres add-on page.